 THANK YOU ALL FOR EVERYTHING SO FAR

 Once again, thank you all who have pledged support so far to this new illuminated mediaeval manuscript for the modern age.
-Only with your help will it achieve publication; please do spread the word to others you think would like to help the dream become reality.
 I am truly grateful for many of the messages of support I have received from all around the world via my Twitter and Facebook Pages (@MythicalBritain).
-If you too would like to be part of this wonderful story, please do pledge support.
+If you too would like to be part of this wonderful story, and have your name printed in the back of the book, please do pledge support.